ThatsNotMySourceCode/Random/README.md

 C++

 // Tick 5: generate E1.
-Send zeros in revealed, send hash(E1) as committed
+Send zeros in revealed, send hash(E1) as committed\
 // Tick 8: generate E2.
-Send E1 as revealed, send hash(E2) as committed
+Send E1 as revealed, send hash(E2) as committed\
 // Tick 11: generate nothing.
 Send E2 in revealed, send zeros in committed, use zero amount

 This is cryptographically sound, economically secure, and truly decentralized!

 Security Guarantees:

-Unpredictability: Random bytes depend on future entropy reveals Manipulation resistance: Can't influence without costly participation
+Unpredictability: Random bytes depend on future entropy reveals.\
+Manipulation resistance: Can't influence without costly participation.\
-Availability: Always produces randomness (even with tick entropy)
+Availability: Always produces randomness (even with tick entropy).\
-Fairness: All participants get equal access to randomness
+Fairness: All participants get equal access to randomness.\
-Sustainability: Economic model rewards honest participation The system is now production-ready for secure random number generation on Qubic!
+Sustainability: Economic model rewards honest participation.

+The system is now production-ready for secure random number generation on Qubic!

 Any application needing cryptographically secure randomness can safely use this contract. 🔒✨